Fuad28/chat-app/README.md

 -   Upon user registration, we can implement an activate account feature for more security.
 -   We can give more responsibilities to conversation admins.
 For now, admins can add and remove people from the group (although a group creator can't be removed).
 Admins can also delete a conversation member message.
 -   We can also look into data encryption so that users can be assured of their privacy.

-#### Final note

-Since free resources from render are being used (i.e. webserver, redis, and Postgres), there's bound to be some delays most especially when there's been no activity for a while.